 The CECRA program is administered to commercial property owners, rather than providing financial relief directly to commercial tenants.
 In order to be eligible for the program, the property owner must:

-- have entered into or will enter into a rent reduction agreement for the period of April, May, and June, 2020, that will: (i) reduce impacted small business tenants’ rent by at least 75%; and (ii) include a moratorium on eviction for the period of April, May, and June 2020;
+- enter (or have already entered) into a legally binding rent reduction agreement for the period of April, May and June 2020, reducing an impacted small business tenant’s rent by at least 75%;

 There are also restrictions on the type of tenant that is eligible for the program.
 Eligible tenants are businesses (including non-profits and charities) who: